 Cargojet earns revenues from its air cargo services within North America, unlike Air Canada, which generates most of its revenues from passenger flights.
 Cargojet has a strong presence across 15 major cities of North America along with a few international destinations.
 With a fleet size of 26 aircraft, the company provides time-sensitive premium overnight air cargo and on-time delivery services.
 Cargojet’s business is part of essential services, implying it will continue to operate at normal levels, despite flying restrictions.

 In the most recent quarter, Cargojet delivered a robust revenue growth of 11.4%, much better than its Canadian airline peers.
 Investors should note that Air Canada’s operating revenues declined by 16.4% in the recent quarter.
 Its focus on its ACMI and All-in Charters businesses and network optimization resulted in a significant expansion in its adjusted EBITDAR margin in the past four consecutive quarters.

 Cargojet’s focus on strengthening its relationship with its existing and new customers for both its domestic and international routes should continue to support its revenues and margins in the future.
 Cargojet’s strong top-line growth and operating efficiencies should help it to continue to deliver impressive earnings growth, which should support its free cash flows.

 While the airlines were one of the worst-hit industries amid the current crisis, Cargojet has managed to accelerate its growth rate.
 Given its strong top-line growth, large customer base, on-time delivery, operational efficiencies, and ability to consistently generate substantial cash flows, Cargojet emerges as a solid bet for long-term investors.

-The post Forget Air Canada (TSX:AC) and Buy This Canadian Growth Stock Instead appeared first on The Motley Fool Canada.
+The post Forget Air Canada (TSX:AC): Put Your $2,000 in This Airline Stock Instead appeared first on The Motley Fool Canada.